Article

 3. Give new employees early access to their tech stack (and don’t forget tutorials)

-The week before a new hire joins the team, create their work email address and invite them to log in to their new account and join or set up all of the platforms and tools they’ll use.
+The week before a new hire joins the team, create their work email address.
+Send all invites for them to have on their first day set up all of the platforms and tools they’ll use.

 Make sure to include a link to a video tutorial for each platform, program, or tool so they know how to get started.
 Ideally, someone on their immediate team should lead this, so the new hire can learn how the tools they will use apply to their specific role.